 Ether is the native currency of the Ethereum network and it’s commonly abbreviated to ETH, which is its ticker symbol.

 You need ETH to pay for some of your interactions with the blockchain and to pay for the items you buy.
-You can buy it through OpenSea, either by depositing from an exchange like Coinbase or using your credit card; or directly in your wallet extension.
+You can buy it through OpenSea, either by depositing from an exchange like Coinbase or using your credit card, or you can buy it directly in your wallet extension.

 Let's learn more!